-Mr. Luc Berthold: Madam Speaker, on a point of order, I would like to add that the 90,000 or so units built on the member for Carleton's watch had an average rent of \$970 a month.
+Mr. Luc Berthold: Madam Speaker, I would like to add that the 90,000 or so units built on the member for Carleton's watch had an average rent of \$970 a month.

 The Assistant Deputy Speaker (Mrs. Alexandra Mendès): That is not a point of order and the hon. member knows it.